elidvlpr/elidvlpr/README.md

 👋 Hi there!
-I’m a passionate web developer focused on building efficient and user-friendly systems.
-Currently working on projects like a College Grading System (using HTML, CSS, PHP, and MySQL) and a School Website Design Page.
-I love solving problems, streamlining processes, and creating clean, responsive designs.
+I offer web development services using HTML, CSS, PHP, and JavaScript.
+I also have skills in graphic design.
+I am dedicated, hardworking, and always focused on delivering high-quality work.